shelled snails text index | photo index

 Family Muricidae

 Where seen?
-This drill with knobs on its thick shell is sometimes seen on our Southern shores.
-Usually in groups on large boulders as well as man-made structures such as seawalls.
+This drill is sometimes seen on our Southern shores.
+Usually in groups on boulders as well as man-made structures such as seawalls.

 Features: 2-3cm.
-Shell thick with a spiral patterns of rounded bumps.
+Shell thick, narrow and long with a spiral patterns of rounded bumps.
 The shell, however, is often obscured by encrusting plants and animals.
 Shell opening narrow with 'teeth'.
 Operculum brown.

 Pulau Semakau, Dec 08